x79-sys/x79-keker/README.md

 # x79-keker
 my keker very cool and good
 ## Tutorial
-have your list of accounts in a file called `combo.txt` ez pz have the request libary installed by doing `pip install request` `pip install lxml`
+Have your list of accounts in a file called `combo.txt` ez pz
+## Requirements
+Run `pip install -r requirements.txt` to install the required libraries.